github/docs/content/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts.md

 5. Click **Disable {% data variables.product.prodname_dependabot_alerts %}** or **Enable {% data variables.product.prodname_dependabot_alerts %}** to disable or enable {% data variables.product.prodname_dependabot_alerts %} for all the repositories you own.
   {% ifversion ghes > 3.2 %}![Button to disable or enable feature](/assets/images/enterprise/3.3/settings/security-and-analysis-enable-dependency-graph.png){% else %}![Screenshot of "Enable Dependabot alerts" with "Enable  Dependabot alerts" button emphasized](/assets/images/help/dependabot/dependabot-alerts-enable-dependabot-alerts.png){% endif %}

-{% data reusables.security.displayed-information %}
+When you enable {% data variables.product.prodname_dependabot_alerts %} for existing repositories, you will see any results displayed on GitHub within minutes:

+- All the existing repositories will have the selected configuration.
+- New repositories will follow the selected configuration if you've enabled the checkbox for new repositories.
+- We use the permissions to scan for manifest files to apply the relevant services.

-### Enabling or disabling {% data variables.product.prodname_dependabot_alerts %}s for new repositories
+### Enabling or disabling {% data variables.product.prodname_dependabot_alerts %} for new repositories

 {% data reusables.user-settings.access_settings %}
 {% data reusables.user-settings.security-analysis %}